pinecone-router/router/README.md

 ## Acknowledgment

-[@shaun/alpinejs-router](https://github.com/shaunlee/alpinejs-router/) for the template system inspiration and implementation!.
+[@shaun/alpinejs-router](https://github.com/shaunlee/alpinejs-router/) for the entire template system implementation!
+I copied the code and adjusted it for this router including adding the target modifier and using a separate directive for `x-template` instead.
+Code is licensed under MIT.

 [@KevinBatdorf](https://twitter.com/KevinBatdorf) for many ideas and early feedback!